 If a character has complete bed rest (doing nothing for an entire day), he can regain 3 hit points for the day.
 For each complete week of bed rest, the character can add any Fitness hit point bonus he might have to the base of 21 points (3 points per day) he regained during that week.

 In both cases above, the character is assumed to be getting adequate food, water, and sleep.
 If these are lacking, the character does not regain any hit points that day.

 When a character reaches 0 hit points, that character is incapacitated, but not dead.
-He can crawl or hobble at his normal speed (but may not charge, run, or force-march).
-He does not have the strength to engage in any strenuous activity (he may not attack, cast spells, or use any Strength, Dexterity, or Constitution-based non-weapon proficiencies).
+He can crawl or hobble at one-half his normal speed (but may not charge, run, or force-march).
+He does not have the strength to engage in any strenuous activity (he may not attack, cast spells, or use any Stamina, Muscle, Aim, Balance, Health, or Fitness-based non-weapon proficiencies).
 He can still freely use his other non-weapon proficiencies, class or kit abilities (save those related to the above forbidden actions), or psionic powers, though at a +3 penalty to his initiative because of his slowed reactions.
 When restored to at least 1 hit point, he can again function normally.